Bed and Breakfast

 Our Farmhouse was built in 1921, and it retains much of the original materials and charm.
 We love it, and we love sharing it with others.
 Since we had three bedrooms upstairs that were going unused, we thought we'd start a bed and breakfast.
 That way, we could share the farm and the area that we love with people other than our family.
 Getting to know the wonderful people who are our guests has made it one of our favorite projects!

 The Red Room has the smallest bed of the three rooms in the Farmhouse, but it is the prettiest.
 The faux-finished walls and red toile quilt on the queen-size bed give a French country feel, and the sloped ceilings make it cozy.
 A lighted dressing table is an extra not found in either of the other rooms.
 An inflatable twin bed is available for a small fee for friends who prefer not to share a bed.
 The bathroom and sitting room are shared with the Blue Room and the Green Room.
+However, there is a powder room available downstairs.

 $120/night, double occupancy